kyma-project/serverless/docs/user/tutorials/01-50-sync-function-with-gitops.md

   service/memcached created
   ```

-5. List all Pods in the `flux` Namespace to make sure that the one for Flux is in the `Running` state:
+5. List all Pods in the `flux` namespace to make sure that the one for Flux is in the `Running` state:

   ```bash
   kubectl get pods --namespace flux